tamarakorr/stepup-demo/README.md

 ###New Issues
 * If user is not signed in, clicking Browse Volunteers should redirect to Browse Volunteers after successful sign-in (instead of profile page)
-* 'Make a Proposal' for a vacancy when logged in as an NGO leads to error page
+* 'Make a Proposal' for a vacancy when logged in as a non-volunteer (such as NGO) leads to error page
-* Lots of failing tests
+* (Lots of failing tests?)

 ###Ivan/Charlotte/Tammy
 * 'More info' static page has not been written yet.